yeshg/lanyon/_posts/Deep-Learning-Specialization/2017-02-22-Summaries-Of-The-Coursera-Deep-Learning-Specialization.md

 	- [Sequence to Sequence Models](http://)
 	- [The Attention Model](http://)

-These posts are based off of the notes from [Mahmoud Badry](https://github.com/mbadry1/), blog posts from deep learning researchers like [Christopher Olah](http://colah.github.io/) and [Christ McCormick](http://mccormickml.com/).
+These posts are based off of the notes from [Mahmoud Badry](https://github.com/mbadry1/), blog posts from deep learning researchers like [Christopher Olah](http://colah.github.io/) and [Christ McCormick](http://mccormickml.com/), and the Deep Learning Specialization itself.
+Some pictures are from Stanford's CS231n course taught by Andrej Karpathy.